Monopoly: The Mega Edition: Differences in gameplay

 A new alternative to rolling is using a Bus Ticket.
 If a player uses a Bus Ticket which they own, that player may advance to any space on the side of the board they are currently on.
-If a player rolls the Bus on the Speed Die, they can choose to either take a Bus Ticket(if any remain) or move forward to the next Chance/Community Chest space after the regular move.
+If a player rolls the Bus on the Speed Die, they can choose to either take a Bus Ticket (if any remain) or move forward to the next Chance/Community Chest space after the regular move.
 Bus Tickets are also obtained by landing on the Bus Ticket or Birthday Gift spaces.
 Some of the Bus Tickets cause all other Bus Tickets drawn but not played to expire, and thus be discarded.
 (This includes other Bus Tickets owned by the player who drew the expiration Ticket.)

 Each color-group now contains an additional property, as does the group of Utilities (with the Gas Company).
 If a player owns the majority of properties in a color-group (2 of 3 in Purples/Browns or Dark Blues; 3 of 4 in other color groups), they may begin to build houses and hotels there, with rent doubled on any undeveloped properties.
 If they own all properties in a color-group, they may upgrade their hotels to Skyscrapers, which increase rent considerably (by $/£500 on First and Second Street properties, and by $/£1000 on Third and Fourth Streets) and charge triple rent on any unimproved properties.
 In the case of the Utilities, owning all 3 allows the owner to charge 20 times the dice roll (white dice only) of the opponent landing there.
-(Note: The Chance card that sends you to the nearest utility is not affected; you still only pay 10 times the new roll even if the owner owns all 3 utilities.)
+(Note: The Chance card that sends a player to the nearest utility is not affected; that player still only pays 10 times the new roll even if the owner owns all 3 utilities.)